 15 Mar.
-The weather forecast had rain coming in late in the day, and as it was going to be a long one, Richard and I decided that an early start would be worthwhile to hopefully have a dry finish.
+The weather forecast had rain due in the afternoon, and as it was going to be a long day walking, Richard and I decided that an early start would be worthwhile with the hope of a dry finish.
 So the morning alarm set for 05:45.
 It was a cold damp night so tents were very wet with condensation.
 During the night we had mice scouting around our tents.
 Fortunately they didn’t chew their way into the inner fly, unlike Frank and Maria’s tent, who had to do a stitching repair later in the day.
 We were walking at 07:15.

-Our hut for the night is a private one on a farm.
-Luxurious by normal hut standards with power and a hot shower. $20 for the night well spent.
-The hut also has good mobile signal, so everyone was catching up on the latest coronavirus news, checking in with families and wondering how their international flights home world be affected.
+Our accommodation for the night is a private hut on a farm.
+Luxurious by normal DOC hut standards as it has power and a hot shower. $20 for the night well spent.
+The hut also has good mobile signal, so everyone was catching up on the latest coronavirus news, checking in with families and wondering how their international flights home would be affected.

 A familiar crowd are in for the night: Richard, Frank, Maria, Svenja, Daisy, John, Allison.
 Lots of tents drying out.
-Dinner was mash, mixed veg, and tuna -good for bulk.
-Rain coming in overnight and a wet start to walking expected tomorrow.
+Dinner was mash, mixed veg, and tuna, good for food bulk.
+The rain is now due overnight and a wet start to walking is expected tomorrow.